 Our team once had to write our own libraries.
 It took up an enormous amount of time on the front end.
 Later, when we had problems, we had to take more time to fix them ourselves.
-A third party library solution, optimized for a specific target hardware architecture, will save your team time, remove the burden of support, and ensure top performance.
+A third party solution, optimized for a specific target hardware architecture, will save your team time, remove the burden of support, and ensure top performance.

 The clock is always ticking, and I don’t just mean the one on your microcontroller.
 You need to hit all your deadlines or even beat them, if possible.
-Using a pre-made standard library will save your team the one thing you can’t get more of, time.
+Using a pre-made standard will save your team the one thing you can’t get more of, time.

 It’s clear that standard libraries will primarily save you time in development.
 You want to work on your target programs, not the libraries they will use.
 Using ready made libraries will let you get right to work on your primary task.